openebs-archive/openebs-docs/docs/cstor.md

 In general case, when a node which is attached by ephemeral disks is lost such as rebooted or down and come back with same host name with new formatted disks.
 This means data stored  in the previous disk is lost.

 From 0.8.1 onwards, cStor support ephemeral disks for creating cStor Pools with High availability.
 To support ephemeral disk, OpenEBS cStor volume replicas have a property `quorum` at ZFS layer.
 Setting this property to `ON` makes the ZFS volume to be part of quorum decisions at target .
 This means, the volume replicas which are connected to the target with the quorum value `ON` will be considered that volume replica is existing to process IO or not.
-If the quorum property is set to `OFF`, this makes the target to accept this replica(currently new replicas are not allowed to connect to the target), and triggers rebuild on this ZFS volume, and ZFS volume automatically sets 'quorum' as `ON` once the rebuilding is done.
+If the quorum property is set to `OFF`, this makes the target to accept this replica(currently new replicas are not allowed to connect to the target), and triggers rebuild on this ZFS volume, and ZFS volume automatically sets `quorum` as `ON` once the rebuilding is done.
 ZFS quorum is like once it is set to `ON` it can’t revert back it to `OFF`, but the reverse is allowed.
-Once the enough no.of volume replicas,that is as mentioned in replication factor are connected then target will not accept none of replica to connect.
+Once the enough number of volume replicas that is as mentioned in replication factor are connected then target will not accept none of replica to connect.

-When the replica is connected with quorum OFF, OpenEBS will allow WRITE IO on the all the volume replicas irrespective of quorum property, but read IO’s are allowed on the replica which is set to quorum ON.
-Volume will be in RW mode only if the 51% of volume replicas are connected with quorum ON.
+When the replica is connected with quorum `OFF`, OpenEBS will allow WRITE IO on the all the volume replicas irrespective of quorum property, but read IO’s are allowed on the replica which is set to quorum `ON`.
+Volume will be in RW mode only if the 51% of volume replicas are connected with quorum `ON`.

 ## Monitoring cStor pools and volumes